andrewevans0102/overwatch-challenge/README.md

 ## Future Improvements
 Future improvements on the horizon (PR's Welcome!):
-1. Refactor service calls to be in specific classes for Authentication and Storage
+1. Refactor service calls to be in specific classes around their function
-2. Add more visual elements
+2. Build out more tests for code coverage (potentially may be using Cypress for this in the future)
-3. Add to the documentation site (docs folder)
+3. Add more visual elements
-4. Add testing with Cypress
+4. Add more details to the instructions (docs) site